somefoo/modern-opencl/README.md

 # modern-opencl
-A modern abstraction layer for creating OpenCL applications
+A modern abstraction layer for creating OpenCL applications.

 # WIP ;)
 The code is still WIP; major changes may happen to the structure and function signatures.